EBS Summer School 2025

 ECTS Credits: 6 ECTS

-The Estonian Business School is excited to announce that admissions are now open for our fourth annual International Summer School.
-A one-week summer school is planned for 12-16 August, with the first four days in Tallinn, Estonia, and the final day, 16 August, at our campus in Helsinki, Finland.
+The Estonian Business School is excited to announce that admissions are now open for our fifth annual International Summer School.
+A one-week summer school is planned for 11-15 August, on our campus in Tallinn, Estonia.

 EBS brings together students and speakers from all over the world, allowing for the exchange of ideas on two of the megatrends that change modern societies: digitalisation and sustainability.
 The challenge of a so-called “twin transition” is clear: the world needs to digitalise to take advantage of the vast advances in digital products, but this needs to be accomplished in a sustainable fashion.